Can Babies Have Pesto?

 As for introducing pasta to your baby's diet, it's good to recognise that there are two main types.
 The dried pasta you find in the ambient supermarket aisle will be made of durum wheat (semolina) and water, while the fresh pasta in the chilled aisle will normally be made with durum wheat and eggs.

 Both wheat and eggs are allergens, so it's best to introduce pasta slowly and in small amounts to start with.
-We'd recommend starting with dried pasta first and then the fresh stuff.
+We recommend starting with dried pasta first and then the fresh stuff.
 Just make sure to cook it a few minutes longer than usual.
-Al dente is great for adults but will be a bit more of a challenge for babies that are weaning.
+Al dente is great for adults but will be a bit more of a challenge for weaning babies.

 Our go-to pasta shape for babies is fusilli.
-They tend to enjoy playing with this quirky-looking, tactical shape even if they don't end up eating much of it!
+They enjoy playing with this quirky-looking, tactical shape even if they don't eat much of it!